Senate 399

 Be it enacted by the Legislature of West Virginia:

 article 13.
-BRING THEM HOME fund
+BRING THEM HOME fund.

 §49-13-101.
-Legislative Findings.
+Legislative findings and purpose.

 §49-13-102.
-Creation of the Bring Them Home Fund.
+Bring Them Home Fund created.

-(a) There is hereby created a special trust fund which shall be designated and known as the "Bring Them Home Fund," to be administered by the Secretary of the Department of Human Services.
-The fund shall consist of the following:
+(a) A special revenue fund is created and designated the "Bring Them Home Fund" to be administered by the Secretary of the Department of Human Services.
+As used in this article, “fund” means the Bring Them Home Fund.
+The fund consists of the following:

 (1) Any appropriations made by the Legislature;

-(3) All income earned on moneys, properties, and assets held in the fund, or from any investments; and
+(3) All income earned on moneys, properties, and assets held in the fund, or from any investments;

-(b) Any funds received by the Secretary of the Department of Human Services for the purpose of the Bring Them Home shall be paid into the Bring Them Home Fund, and shall be disbursed and otherwise managed in the manner set forth in this article, unless such a transfer is not allowable by law.
+(c) Any moneys received by the secretary for the purpose of the fund shall be paid into the fund and managed and disbursed as set forth in this article, unless such a transfer is not allowable by law.

-(1) To renovate existing state properties to expand high-acuity psychiatric, neurodevelopmental, and trauma services for children residing in West Virginia;
+(1) To renovate existing state properties for the purpose of expanding high-acuity psychiatric, neurodevelopmental, or trauma services for children residing in West Virginia;

-(3) To expand the child welfare provider network in West Virginia and build a foundation for high quality, specialty care; or
+(3) To expand the child welfare provider network in West Virginia and build a foundation for high-quality, specialty care; or

-(b) The Secretary of the Department of Human Services is not limited to using state properties which are already within the possession of the Department of Human Services.
-Instead, the Secretary is authorized to coordinate with other state agencies and the State Board of Education to determine what existing state properties could be used for a childcare facility.
-Recognizing the social and economic value of placing children at in-state facilities, other state agencies should act collaboratively with the Department of Human Services to identify what state properties can serve a better public need through repurposing in accordance with this article.
+(b) The secretary is not limited to using state properties which are already within the possession of the Department of Human Services.
+The secretary may coordinate with other state agencies and the State Board of Education to determine any existing state properties that could be used for a childcare facility.
+Recognizing the social and economic value of placing children at in-state facilities, other state agencies shall act collaboratively with the Department of Human Services to identify any state properties that can better serve a public need through repurposing in accordance with this article.

-(c) The Secretary of the Department of Human Services may enter into operating or management agreements with private entities to effectuate the purposes of this section, and may disburse funds to do so.
+(c) The secretary may enter into operating or management agreements with private entities to fulfill the purposes of this section and may disburse funds to do so.